 This presentation from Dow Jones Insight shows you how to measure the effectiveness of your media strategy.

 The presentation provides lots of interesting food for thought, concerning which media you need to track and how.

 2. Ensure cross-channel consistency

-This is why it’s critical that you review and approve your collaterals meticulously.
-By doing so, you’ll be better able to ensure consistency wherever your brand appears.
-This is particularly important if you operate cross-channel campaigns in different formats.
+This is why it’s critical that you review and approve your collateral meticulously.
+By doing so, you’ll be better able to ensure consistency, wherever your brand appears.
+This is particularly important, if you operate cross-channel campaigns in different formats.

 3. Polish your core materials

 Media planning is carried out to attract new audiences to your business.
 Therefore, it’s important that, if you successfully attract a new visitor to your website or business, you’re able to offer a consistent and satisfactory experience.

 Before you launch a significant media push, audit your existing core materials to make sure they’re up to scratch.
 For instance, this might mean checking your website is working flawlessly, so it can handle a surge in demand.